LAW OF THREE (4)

 often the reconciling force .
 However the switching off of the radio is an act of

 will.
-We may call the decision the 4th force, which can only operate when understanding of the situation manifests.
+We may call the decision or act of will the 4th force, which can only enter when the understanding manifests.

 ATTENTION AND DECISION